mabrica/SimpleMarkdownEditor/README.md

         >set FLASK_APP=flask_app
         >flask run

-5. Access the displayed URL using a web browser.
+5. Access to the displayed URL using a web browser.